Skip to content

 """Get the next CharacterVisual in the Scene.

-Retrieve the current frame from `frames`, then increment the `ticks_elapsed` attribute of the Frame.
+Retrieve the current frame from `frames`, then increment the frame's `ticks_elapsed`.

-current frame from `frames` to `played_frames`.
-If the `Scene` is set to `loop` and
+and move it from `frames` to `played_frames`.
+If the Scene is looping and all frames

 Returns: